All About Adult Hodgkin's Disease

 - Lymphocyte-depleted (5%)

 - Lymphocyte-rich (<1%)

 Overall, classical Hodgkin's lymphoma accounts for about 95% of all cases, while nodular lymphocyte-predominant (NLP) Hodgkin's lymphoma is quite rare.
-The type of Hodgkin's disease a person has is determined by a pathologist who examines a biopsy of the involved node(s).
+The type of Hodgkin's disease a person has is determined by a pathologist, who examines a portion of tissue of the involved node(s).
 Pathologists look for a particular abnormal cell known as a Reed-Sternberg cell (also known as an "owl's eye" cell) in order to diagnose classic Hodgkin's disease, or a "popcorn" cell to diagnose NLP Hodgkin's disease.
 The distinction between classical Hodgkin's and NLP is important because they are treated differently.